openthread/openthread/src/cli/README.md

-# OpenThread CLI reference
+# OpenThread CLI Reference

 The OpenThread CLI exposes configuration and management APIs via a command line interface.
 Use the CLI to play with OpenThread, which can also be used with additional application code.
 The OpenThread test scripts use the CLI to execute test cases.

-## OpenThread command list
+## OpenThread Command List

 * [channel](#channel)
 * [childtimeout](#childtimeout)